literalpie/storybook-framework-qwik/README.md

 ## Limitations

-- This has only been tested with brand new Qwik applications and component libraries
+- This has only been tested with brand new Qwik applications and component libraries.
+This also hasn't been tested with a static build of storybook.
 - Story is completely reloaded when component is changed (no hot module repacement)
 - There is no automation yet for easily scaffolding storybook in a Qwik project.